 The charming Chanoud Garh occupies a 300 year old palace and is both intimate and elegant.
 This delightful family-run hotel can be found within the heart of India's Rajasthan, in the village of Chanoud, and provides a fascinating insight into the daily lives of the area's friendly villagers.
 A stay here enables you to interact with the locals and will give you a real sense of being at home despite being a million miles away.

-The hotel is spread across two central courtyards and comprises just ten bedrooms, each unique in its design and showcasing the history of this intriguing building, having been tastefully converted.
+The hotel is spread across two central courtyards and comprises just seven suites, each unique in its design and showcasing the history of this intriguing building, having been tastefully converted.
 All are beautiful and furnished with modern amenities to ensure the comfort of its guests; expect comfortable beds, contemporary bathrooms and character in abundance.

 Dining is a feast for the senses with an array of traditional dishes on offer and charming nooks set aside with plush cushions and low tables for an authentic experience.
 Dinner can also be served al fresco on the rooftop terrace or in one of the courtyards.
 Outside of the palace, soak in your colorful surroundings with a visit to the nearby salt flats or Lake Chanoud, idyllic spots for enjoying a dramatic sunrise.